swcarpentry/DEPRECATED-boot-camps/debugging/Readme.md

  * Avoid iterating through lists by index whenever possible.
  * Lambda functions should not be saved to a variable.

+These rules might seem random (probably because they are), but, trust me: they make collaborative coding _so much_ easier.

 ## Profiling: making code fast

 So, you've found your errors, those deep-rooted bugs, and even standardized